balena-io/docs/pages/gettingStarted.md

 ![git pushing](/img/screenshots/git_pushing.png)

-A good first project is our [text to speech app][example_app].
+A good first project is our [text to speech app][example_app] written in node.js.
 To clone it, run the following in a terminal:-

 ```
 git clone https://github.com/resin-io/text2speech.git
 ```

-Next add the Resin git endpoint by running the `git remote add` command shown in the top-right corner of the application page, e.g.:-
+Once the repo is cloned, cd into the newly created text2speech directory and add the resin git endpoint by running the `git remote add` command shown in the top-right corner of the application page, e.g.:-

 ```
+cd text2speech

 git remote add resin git@git.resin.io:joebloggs/skynet.git
 ```